denyred/LFAF_general/Report and screen/Report4.md

         return vn, vi, p, s
 ```

+By executing these methods in a sequential manner, the input grammar undergoes a transformation process that ultimately results in an equivalent grammar represented in Chomsky Normal Form (CNF).
+Each method performs a specific task that contributes to the overall conversion process.

+The eliminate_epsilon method eliminates ε-productions by identifying non-terminal symbols that generate empty strings and substituting them in other production rules.
+This ensures that the grammar no longer contains rules of the form A -> ε.

+The eliminate_renaming method removes non-terminal symbols that are not reachable from the start symbol.
+It iteratively identifies reachable symbols and eliminates any production rules involving non-reachable symbols, refining the grammar's structure.

+The eliminate_nonproductive method targets non-terminal symbols that cannot generate any terminal strings.
+It removes production rules associated with these symbols, guaranteeing that every non-terminal symbol in the grammar can derive at least one terminal string.

+Finally, the chomsky_normal_form method converts the remaining production rules to conform to the CNF format.
+It achieves this by breaking down rules with more than two symbols on the right-hand side into multiple rules, and introducing new non-terminal symbols for terminal symbols within rules containing multiple symbols.

-These methods, when executed in sequence, transform the input grammar into an equivalent grammar in Chomsky Normal Form.
+Executing these methods in sequence ensures that the input grammar is progressively transformed into an equivalent grammar represented in Chomsky Normal Form.
+This conversion process is essential for standardizing the grammar, enabling efficient parsing algorithms, and facilitating advanced language analysis and processing techniques.

 ### Performing Unit Tests
-This is a unit test class for the CNFConverter class, tests the conversion of context-free grammars to Chomsky normal form.
-The tests include input grammars and their expected outputs as tuples, and each test asserts that the output of the convert_to_cnf method of the CNFConverter class matches the expected output.
+This class is a unit test for the CNFConverter class, specifically designed to test the conversion of context-free grammars to Chomsky Normal Form (CNF).
+The unit test contains a set of test cases, where each case consists of an input grammar and its corresponding expected output.
+The test class verifies the correctness of the conversion process by asserting that the output of the convert_to_cnf method in the CNFConverter class matches the expected output for each test case.

+The purpose of these unit tests is to ensure that the CNFConverter class performs the grammar conversion accurately and consistently.
+By comparing the actual output with the expected output, any discrepancies or errors in the conversion process can be identified and corrected.

+The test cases cover a range of input grammars, allowing for comprehensive testing of various grammar structures and rules.
+This helps validate the robustness and effectiveness of the CNF conversion algorithm implemented in the CNFConverter class.

+Overall, this unit test class serves as a reliable means of verifying the correctness of the CNF conversion functionality provided by the CNFConverter class, ensuring that context-free grammars are accurately transformed into Chomsky Normal Form.
 ```python
       class UnitTester(unittest.TestCase):
     def test_grammar_1(self):